 If on the other you have contravened orders it is important that you seek legal advice as soon as possible.
 Penalties for contravention are up to the court’s discretion and can range from compensation in terms of more time with the children for the other parent, all the way up to a fine or imprisonment.

 If the court orders a report, you, your former partner and your children may be asked to attend an interview with the assigned expert.
-This will enable the expert to make observations before writing a report.

 When the court orders a meeting between a family consultant, the parents and the children of a family law dispute this is called a child inclusive conference.
 At this meeting your lawyer will not be included.
 As this is a court ordered meeting there is an obligation to attend.